majkel808/PCB_design/LED_arduino_controller/readme.md

 - [PCB Manufacturing](#pcb-manufacturing)

 ## Functionality Description
-The aim of the project was to control custom Neon Ligt, that have two different ARGB LED strips.
+The aim of the project was to control a custom Neon Light, which has two different ARGB LED strips.
 The user should be able to control:
-- The brightness of the LED with potentiometer
+- The brightness of the LED with a potentiometer
-- Range of each component of the RGB color via potentiometer
+- The range of each component of the RGB color via a potentiometer
-- Choose which LED strip is contolled with bistable switch
+- Choose which LED strip is controlled with a bistable switch
 - Powering on the device with a button

-Due to diffrence in required volatge and huge power consumtion of the LED stips, 3 steps down converters were used in the project.
+Due to differences in required voltage and high power consumption of the LED strips, three step-down converters were used in the project.

 ## Electronic Schematic

-The schematic was made in CircuitMaker, due to the lack of components in the program's library, it was necessary to create custom electronic parts.
+The schematic was made in CircuitMaker.
+Due to the lack of components in the program's library, it was necessary to create custom electronic parts.

 ### The electronic schematic: